bakame-php/http-structured-fields/docs/item.md

 $item->type();  // returns Type::String
 $item->parameters()['a']->value(); //returns true
 ```
 Instantiation via type recognition is done using the `Item::from` named constructor.

-- The first argument represents one of the six (6) item type value;
+- The first argument represents one of the supported type value;
 - The second argument, which is optional, MUST be an iterable construct
   where its index represents the parameter key and its value an item or an item type value;